-Originally published 2019 and updated for payment rate structure July 2021 and daycare voucher policy (March 2022)
+Originally published 2019 and updated for payment rate structure July 2023.

 Money is always a touchy subject.
 Nobody wants to ask, but everyone wants to know- “do foster parents get paid?”
 It’s taboo because we don’t want others to think that we are getting into fostering for the money (hint: most people are not!)
 But at the same time, we have to be realistic that for many families, money is a concern.